Rediscovering Jesus’ Recipe for Discipleship

 During our family’s two decades as missionaries to Europe, we lived for a time in Tours, France, deep in the heart of the beautiful Loire Valley.
 My duties required that I attend meetings in Belgium’s capital city of Brussels regularly.
 On one such trip north, I needed to visit the local “Bigg’s,” a Belgian equivalent of Walmart at the time.
 Walking to “la caisse” (the checkout) after making my selections, I saw a bargain...“Go and Make Disciples…”

 Matthew 28:16-20 "16 Then the eleven disciples went to Galilee, to the mountain where Jesus had told them to go.17 When they saw him, they worshiped him; but some doubted.
 18 Then Jesus came to them and said, “All authority in heaven and on earth has been given to me.
-19Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit,...Shepherding in Zone 2
+19Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit,...Recent Tweets

 JPC Instagram